 Spoken English Testing and Placement

-The Oral Proficiency Assessment (OPA) and the Skype Oral Proficiency Assessment (S-OPA) are used for placement into one of our two courses or certification.
+The Oral Proficiency Assessment (OPA) is used for placement into one of our two courses or certification.
 To make an appointment to take the OPA test, please follow the guidelines on the website.
 You can also call 614-292-1364, or stop by the Spoken English Program office at 196 Arps Hall.

 The interviewers are interested in the pronunciation, fluency, listening comprehension and grammatical accuracy of the students.
-Success in future courses (e.g. 5050 and 5055) requires a solid foundation in these skills.
+Success in future coursework requires a solid foundation in these skills.

 The Oral Proficiency Certification Assessment (OPCA) is a performance test requiring students to give a teaching demonstration on an assigned topic from their discipline.
 The test is observed by a panel who evaluate the prospective teaching assistant’s ability to communicate in the classroom setting.
 The panel includes Spoken English Program staff as well as representatives from the student’s academic department.
 Satisfactory performance on this test Certifies the international graduate student to teach or to be Conditionally Certified while concurrently being enrolled in 5050.

 TOEFL iBT test results – A score of 28, 29, or 30 on the Speaking section of the TOEFL iBT automatically certifies a student to teach.
 The TOEFL iBT is administered internationally and at specified testing sites in the United States.